Barath-Kannan/SignalsAndSlots/readme.md

 - RAII style scoping mechanism for connections
 - More flexible executor specifiers for deferred execution
 - Proper library versioning
-- All asynchronous connections/emissions steal from the thread pool as necessary

 ##Limitations
 - Requires a C++14 compiler (for shared mutex)